 As a healthcare provider, you know that a woman's weight may affect her pregnancy, the birth, and, in the long term, her own and her child's health.
-Some women may worry that their providers will judge them for being obese.
-Here are some ideas to help you communicate effectively with and provide prenatal care to women who are obese or overweight.
+Some women may worry that their providers will judge them for having obesity.
+Here are some ideas to help you communicate effectively with and provide prenatal care to women who have overweight or obesity.

 1. Remind yourself that: